RababHanda/Credit_Risk_Analysis/Written Analysis.md

 ### Purpose

-**Analytical:** I deply supervised machine learning models to determine the eligibility of applicants for credit card loans.
+**Analytical:** I deploy supervised machine learning models to determine the eligibility of applicants for credit card loans.
 I analyze the confusion matrix to determine false negatives/positives and true negatives/positives to understand the precision and accuracy of each model

 **Technical:** packages - numpy, numpy-base, numpydoc <br> Libraries: NumPy, SciPy, Scikit-learn, Pandas